 These are not "phantom shares" because they do confer voting rights.
-ShareCo's shareholding employees have the right to instruct the trustee holding their shares how to vote at shareholder meetings, though the total amount of stock held by employees is too small to be a major factor in meetings.
+ShareCo's shareholding employees have the right to vote at shareholder meetings, though the total amount of stock held by employees is too small to be a major factor in meetings.